RobertFranz415/VolunteerHub/prototyping.md

 ![Prototype HE 5 revised](https://user-images.githubusercontent.com/6775270/169417797-2cacd937-a456-44ba-a4e1-072f48bbd7fc.png)

 ### Problem 6
 Problem: The schedule page is supposed to show events or schedule a new event.
 However, from the page it is unclear as to what the user should do afterwards.
-It is also unclear as to how the user should make new events. - Alekhya, Kris
+It is also unclear as to how the user should make new events.

 Screenshot of original:
 <img width="859" alt="Prototype HE 6 orig" src="https://user-images.githubusercontent.com/6775270/169417817-86178e8b-d177-4521-bc33-7b44a12b13af.png">